 For This Black Forest Hot Chocolate Recipe, you will need;

 - 250ml Hot (But not quite boiling) Milk.
-We use Skimmed, or Coconut Milk if you’re dairy free.
+We use Skimmed, see below for the dairy free alternatives I use.

-- 2 Heaped Teaspoons of Cocoa.
+- 2 Heaped Teaspoons of good quality Cocoa.
 (Do NOT use Drinking Chocolate – it’s not the same!)

 - 2 Teaspoons of Sugar (according to taste).